dsl-logo

 FAQs about fixed rate home loans

-Lenders typically offer fixed rates on both owner-occupier and investor home loan products.
+Lenders and the big four banks typically offer fixed rates on both owner-occupier and investor home loan products.
 The minimum eligibility requirements include:

 • Australian citizenship or permanent residency (or married or in a de facto relationship with an Australian citizen or permanent resident)